Scenario of Accelerating Universe from the Phenomenological \Lambda- Models: Field Equations with Constant Speed of Light

-where $\Omega_{\Lambda_0}$ is the present value of the vacuum energy density.\\ From equations (12), (13) and (14) it is clear that the fate of the Universe depends on $q$, $\Omega_{\Lambda}$ and $H$.
+From equations (14), (15) and (16) it is clear that the fate of the Universe depends on $q$, $\Omega_{\Lambda}$ and $H$ (Fig. 1).
 Also it is clear from equation (13) that for physical reality $\Omega _{\Lambda_0}$ must be less than one.
 We also know that the case $p_0>0$ provides a collapsing Universe.
-So, equation (14) tells us that for a collapsing Universe, we must have $(1-2q_0)>3\Omega _{\Lambda_0}$.\\
+So, equation (16) tells us that for a collapsing Universe, we must have $(1-2q_0)<3\Omega _{\Lambda_0}$.

-\section{Physical features of the model}
+\section{Physical Features of the Model}